jcubic/lips/REFERENCE.md

 ## trace
 ```
-(trace)
-(trace enabled)
+(trace flag)

-Enable (or disable with (trace #f)) collection of stack frames so that
+toggle collection of stack frames so that stack-trace and full error
-stack-trace and full error stack traces work.
-Collecting has a runtime
+stack traces work.
+Collecting has a runtime and memory cost,
-and memory cost, so it is disabled by default.
+so it is disabled by default.
 ```

 ## tree->array